Minerals Planning Policy

 It is a national requirement that the County Council should have planning policies for the "winning and working" of minerals.
-The Council's current policies are set out in the "saved" policies of the 1997 Hereford and Worcester Minerals Local Plan.
-These policies are dated and need replacing.
+The Council's current policies are set out in Worcestershire Minerals Local Plan (adopted 14 July 2022).

 If you would like to be informed about future consultations directly, please contact us to register on our planning consultation database.

 Worcestershire County Council adopted the Worcestershire Minerals Local Plan on 14th July 2022.
 The council has published the Minerals Local Plan, an “adoption statement” and the accompanying Sustainability Appraisal Report and Strategic Environmental Assessment adoption statement on the website and these document can also be inspected at County Hall reception (Spetchley Road, Worcester, WR5 2NP), during normal office hours and at public libraries in Worcestershire.

 Any person aggrieved by the Worcestershire Minerals Local Plan may make an application to the High Court under Section 113 of the Planning and Compulsory Purchase Act 2004 on the ground that:

 (a) the document is not within the appropriate power as conferred by Part 2 of the Planning and Compulsory Purchase Act 2004;

 (b) a procedural requirement has not been complied with.